vickneee/web-development-studies/studies/003 Node.js Instructions/worksheet.md

 1. To install packages, use the Node Package Manager (npm).
 2. Open your CLI.
 3. Navigate to your project directory.
-4. Type `npm install package_name` and press Enter.
+4. Type `npm install packagenName` and press Enter.

 ## Creating a Node.js Server